 - 1 tsp salt

-- Preheat oven to 350°F. Grease and line an 8 x 8 inch pan with parchment paper.
+- Preheat oven to 350°F. Line an 8 x 8 inch pan with parchment paper.
 Set aside.

-- Combine almond flour, cocoa powder, dates, maple syrup, coconut oil, and salt in a food processor until well combined.
-Add oats and pulse 2-3 times.
-Evenly pour mixture into prepared baking pan, pressing down firmly.
+- Evenly pour mixture into prepared baking pan, pressing down firmly.
 Bake in preheated oven for 10 minutes.
 Remove base from oven and allow to cool for 10 minutes.

-- While base is cooling, prepare the filling by stirring tahini, melted coconut oil, maple syrup, and salt in a medium size bowl.
+- While base is cooling, prepare the filling.
+Add the tahini, coconut oil, maple syrup, vanilla extract, and salt to a small saucepan.
+Heat over low heat until the coconut oil has melted and the mixture is smooth.
 Pour tahini mixture over cooled base and spread evenly.
-Freeze for 20-25 minutes.
+Refrigerate for 45 minutes - 1 hour.

 - Once the tahini filling is set, melt the chocolate chips with coconut oil on the stovetop or in the microwave.
 Pour over the set filling and tilt the pan to evenly distribute the chocolate.
 Return the pan to the refrigerator for at least 1 hour, or until the chocolate has hardened.

 - Finally, use the parchment paper to remove the bars from the pan.
 Cut into bars and enjoy!